Contributors – writers/liturgists

 Karen, an ordained Elder & Church Related Community Worker, serves the United Reformed Church as Secretary for Global & Intercultural Ministries.

 “I was born and raised in Denver, Colorado, moved to Winfield, Kansas for college at Southwestern College, graduated with a Bachelor of Arts in Religion and Philosophy in 2009.
-I began seminary at Phillips Theological Seminary in 2010 and will graduate with my Master of Divinity in May 2016.
+I attended seminary at Phillips Theological Seminary.
 I live in Lakewood, Colorado with my wife and 2 dogs, cat, and cockatiel.
 I work as an Independent Life Skills Trainer, helping brain injury survivors regain skills for independent living.”

 Visit Simon Cross’s blog — ‘Researching and writing at the intersection of spirituality, well being, mental health, social science and theology.’